 A. General.
-The Department reserves the right to revise the Contract Documents at any time.
-Such revisions do not invalidate the Contract or release the Surety, and the Contractor agrees to perform the Work as revised.
+The LPA reserves the right to revise the Contract Documents at any time.
+Such revisions do not invalidate the Contract or release the Surety, and the DBT agrees to perform the Work as revised.

-The provisions of this section are subject to the limitation of .
+The provisions of this section are subject to the limitation of the ORC.

 B. Differing Site Conditions.
+Notify the Engineer as specified in C&MS 108.02.F upon discovery of any of the following conditions:

-During the progress of the Work, if subsurface or latent physical conditions are encountered at the site differing materially from those indicated in the Contract Documents or if unknown physical conditions of an unusual nature, differing materially from those ordinarily encountered and generally recognized as inherent in the Work provided for in the Contract Documents, are encountered at the site, notify the Engineer as specified in of the specific differing conditions before they are disturbed or the affected Work is performed.
+1. subsurface or latent physical conditions at the site differing materially from those indicated in the Contract Documents and are not discoverable from an investigation and analysis of the site by the DBT meeting the standard of care for such an investigation and analysis,

+2. unknown physical conditions of an unusual nature differing materially from those ordinarily encountered and generally recognized as inherent in the Work provided for in the Contract Documents, are encountered at the site.

-Upon notification, the Engineer will investigate the conditions and if it is determined that the conditions materially differ and cause an increase or decrease in the cost or time required for the performance of any Work under the Contract, the Department will make an adjustment and modify the Contract as specified in and .
-The Engineer will notify the Contractor of the determination whether or not an adjustment of the Contract is warranted.
+3. unknown physical conditions which are rare for the project area and type of project.

+4. unknown physical conditions which are not reasonably evident during the design by inspection, or investigations which were performed during the design, or reasonably should have been performed during or before the final design process

+Provide required notification before disturbing any differing site condition.

+No Differing Site Condition exists unless the DBT demonstrates to the satisfaction of the Engineer that:

+1. the conditions were not reasonably evident during the design by inspection or investigations which were performed, or reasonably should have been performed during or before the final design process, and

+2. the conditions are rare for the area and type of project.

+Upon notification from the DBT, the Engineer will investigate potential differing site conditions.
+The Engineer will determine if differing site conditions have been encountered and notify the DBT of the LPA’s determination.

 C. Suspension of Work.
-If the performance of all or any portion of the Work is suspended or delayed by the Engineer in writing for an unreasonable period of time (not originally anticipated, customary, or inherent to the construction industry) and the Contractor believes that additional compensation or time is due as a result of such suspension or delay, notify the Engineer as specified in .
+If the performance of all or any portion of the Work is suspended or delayed by the Engineer in writing for an unreasonable period of time (not originally anticipated, customary, or inherent to the construction industry) and the DBT believes that additional compensation or time is due as a result of such suspension or delay, notify the Engineer as specified in 108.02.

-Upon receipt of notice, the Engineer will evaluate the Contractor’s request.
-If the Engineer agrees that the cost or time required for the performance of the Work has increased as a result of such suspension and the suspension was caused by conditions beyond the control of and not the fault of the Contractor, its suppliers, or subcontractors at any approved tier, and not caused by weather, the Engineer will make an equitable adjustment (excluding profit) and modify the contract as specified in and .
-The Engineer will notify the Contractor of its determination whether or not an adjustment to the Contract Documents is warranted.
-Failure of the Engineer to suspend or delay the Work in writing does not bar the Contractor from receiving a time extension or added compensation according to and .
+Upon receipt of notice, the Engineer will evaluate the DBT’s request.
+If the Engineer agrees that the cost or time required for the performance of the Work has increased as a result of such suspension and the suspension was caused by conditions beyond the control of and not the fault of the DBT, its suppliers, subconsultant, or subcontractors at any approved tier, and not caused by weather, the Engineer will make an equitable adjustment (excluding profit) and modify the contract as specified in 108.06 and 109.05.
+The Engineer will notify the DBT of its determination whether or not an adjustment to the Contract Documents is warranted.
+Failure of the Engineer to suspend or delay the Work in writing does not bar the DBT from receiving a time extension or added compensation according to 108.06 or 109.05.

-The Department will not make an adjustment under this subsection in the event that performance is suspended or delayed by any other cause, or for which an adjustment is provided or excluded under any other term or condition of this Contract.
+The LPA will not make an adjustment under this subsection in the event that performance is suspended or delayed by any other cause, or for which an adjustment is provided or excluded under any other term or condition of this Contract.